Max banka

-Max banka a.s. is a Czech bank founded in 1991.
+Max banka a.s. was a Czech bank founded in 1991.
 It was formerly known as InterBank, InterBanka, BAWAG Bank CZ, LBBW Bank CZ and Expobank CZ.
-As of September 2022, Max banka is owned by Banka CREDITAS, which is part of the CREDITAS Group.
+As of September 2022, Max banka is owned by Banka Creditas, which is part of the Creditas Group.
+Since October 2024 Max banka has been merged with the parent Banka Creditas.

 History

 Interbank a Interbanka

 The original bank was established in 1991 as a Swiss-Hungarian joint venture under the name InterBank, akciová společnost (joint-stock company) and obtained a banking license on 28.12.1991; the current valid license (after the re-licensing) was received under the name Interbanka, akciová společnost (joint-stock company) on 13.
 2. 2004 and was supplemented on 6.5.2005.

 Between 1993 and 1997 a number of changes in the shareholder structure took place; this transition period stabilized at the end of 1997, when the German Bayerische Landesbank became the majority shareholder and the Hungarian Magyar Kulkereskedelmi Bank (MKB) and the Austrian Bank für Arbeit und Wirtschaft AG (BAWAG) became minority shareholders.